 To understand more about how "total compensation" works click the link below that reflects how compensation is measured in your organization:

 There are two components that combine to generate the "total compensation" of any position measured annually in your chart:

 Annual base compensation is the total amount that a person should expect to earn were they working full-time on an annual basis e.g. if a person works a 48 week year (with vacation is factored in) then their Annual base compensation might be $120,000.

 Given how flexible working has vastly increased over the last few years, it's important to be able to factor in people who may not be full-time in their position.
 For example, if a person is in their position full-time then their FTE (full-time equivalent) will be 1 or if they're only working four days a week then their FTE will be 0.8.

-Annual "Total cost" works by taking someone's "Annual base compensation" and multiplying it by their "Effort (FTE)", so that if a Position has an Annual base compensation of $120,000 and works four days a week (0.8 FTE) then their annual Total cost will be $96,000.
+Annual "total compensation" works by taking someone's "Annual base compensation" and multiplying it by their "Effort (FTE)", so that if a Position has an Annual base compensation of $120,000 and works four days a week (0.8 FTE) then their annual total compensation will be $96,000.

-There are three components that combine to generate the "Total cost" of any position where the compensation measured hourly in your chart:
+There are three components that combine to generate the "total compensation" of any position where the compensation measured hourly in your chart:

 Hourly base comp

 This is the amount paid for any position in your organization as an hourly rate in your organization e.g. someone's compensation might be $62.50.